July 23, 2022

 SEO was brought into the world organically after the development of website search engines.
 As more and more people began creating sites, soon the need to show up higher on the rankings became more important.
 You could say optimization first came from the creation of the search engine itself or from the first person who complained they weren’t at the top of the website rankings list.
 Either way, SEO did not have one single creator but rather it was formed due to the environment of this new technology itself.
 These factors are what birthed the need for search engine optimization (SEO), and so began the race for websites and companies to appear higher in the rankings.

 What: What is SEO

 SEO (search engine optimization) is a digital marketing strategy that takes into consideration just how the algorithms in search engines work in order to increase the quality and quantity of a website’s organic or unpaid traffic.
 This, in turn, increases the visibility of a website to those using search engines to look up information and/or make queries.
 SEO is the act of making a website more attractive to search engines and enticing them to place a given website higher in rankings.
-This can be done through an unlimited number of strategies but some of the most common ones are adding, editing and modifying HTML as well as coding for keywords, using backlinks, inbound links and making sure websites are mobile-friendly.
+This can be done through an unlimited number of strategies but some of the most common ones are adding, editing, and modifying HTML as well as coding for keywords, using backlinks, and inbound links, and making sure websites are mobile-friendly.

 Where: Where was SEO first started